ermlikeyeah/ermlikeyeah.github.io/_posts/2016-09-16-getting-people-together.markdown

 On Tuesday we hosted the first cross NHS design get-together from Leeds, as a [brown bag lunchtime session](http://www.investopedia.com/terms/b/brown-bag-meeting.asp).

-We are trying to bring people interested in design together to talk about the design work we do in the NHS, the services we work on, and the way these services are created.
+We are trying to bring together people in the NHS interested in design to talk about the design work we do in the NHS, the services we work on, and the way these services are created.
 Deliberately I have not said ‘designers’, focusing on bringing together a community that is interested in design.

 We also want the time be one where people can be open and honest, to talk about their good stuff and the stuff that could be better.